Tag Archive | farmers’ markets

 The goal was to create an inexpensive makeshift greenhouse environment from readily available materials, employing rudimentary carpentry skills.
 Winter winds, primarily from the west, can be fierce at times.
 This necessitated strong bracing for the structure to prevent the plastic from breaking loose.

 At the hardware store, I bought a 12 x 100′ roll of clear 4-mil plastic for enclosing the porch and creating low tunnels in the garden for winter greens.
 You can find sheets and rolls of clear plastic in the paint department.
 Although it won’t last as long as greenhouse film, it is less expensive.
-A more attractive alternative is clear acrylic film, but I’m looking for the most economical solution for now.
+A more attractive alternative is clear acrylic film or sheets, but I’m looking for the most economical solution for now.

 Plastic degrades in sunlight, and faster in hot sunlight.
 So, if used on the porch only during the cold months, it should last 3-4 years.
 That’s based on many years’ experience using plastic to protect plants from cold winter weather.

 The plan is to leave the wooden support grid in place all year.
-After weather warms up in spring, I’ll remove the plastic panels, still stapled to their 1 x 2 x 8′ posts, clean them, and store them in the basement.
+After weather warms up in spring, I’ll remove the plastic panels, still stapled to their 1 x 2″ x 8′ posts, clean them, and store them in the basement.
 In the future, enclosing the porch in permanent materials (floor-to-ceiling operable windows) is a strong possibility.

 ***Updates***:

 ***Plastic used in the garden lasts longer than the plastic used to enclose the porch.
 After 2 full seasons, the porch plastic is showing signs of weakening in the hottest spots because the enclosed space heats up significantly, shortening the life of the plastic.
 If I don’t vent the plastic or open the front door and use a fan to blow the heat into the house, the porch heats up to 90-105° F on a sunny winter day.
 The air under plastic in the garden doesn’t get that hot because the plastic is removed or vented to prevent overheating the greens.
-January 14, 2024
+1/14/2024

 ***Recently, I bought a large roll of 6-mil greenhouse film that was on sale.
 It should last 3-4 years, and there’s plenty to cover other structures which are in the planning stage for now.
 I used the same staple gun and 1″ x 2″ x 8′ posts for the new plastic.
 Because this product is clearer than the hardware store’s plastic, it transfers more of the sun’s energy to the inside of the porch…so it gets hotter in the sun.
 That’s probably okay in the dead of winter when it gets very cold, but in autumn, some plants show a bit of sunscald.
 If it stays unusually warm over the next month as it did in October, I’ll tack up some of the old plastic on the inside to filter the sun.
 11/5/2024